upstarter/automata/README.md

   - OTP Supervision Trees and the "fail fast" principle provide strong guarantees for error recovery and self healing systems.
 - Scalability & Distribution
   -  Elixir can handle millions of processes (134 million +/-) utilizing all cores without breaking a sweat on a single machine, and easily distributes work onto multiple machines with its builtin distribution mechanisms, and there is CRDT support with [Horde](https://github.com/derekkraan/horde).
-  - Behavior trees provide value stream scalability (design/development and operations/testing).
+  - Behavior trees provide value chain efficiency/scalability (in both design/development and operations/testing) compared to previous state of the art AI control techniques.
 - Modularity
   - Modular BT's allow the designer to hierarchically combine independently developed, tested, deployed, and reusable unit behaviors that provide more valuable emergent properties in the large.
 - Flexibility
   - A design goal of `Automata` is to allow high flexibility via extreme abstraction (to enable design space evolution, support diversity in applications)
 - Simplicity of Implementation
-  - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done, and BT's themselves lend efficiency via simplicity to the development value chain.
+  - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done, and BT's themselves lend efficiency to the development value chain.
+- Neuromorphic/Probabilistic computing, potentially bringing the code to the data rather than the other way around.

 ### Applications
 - Trading Systems